TeacherToolsProject/teacher-tools-project/README.md

 # teacher-tools-project
-*Dustin Bayham, John Haight, Josh Hardwick, Tyren Thompson, Adam Youngpeter*
+*Dustin Bayham, John Haight, Josh Hardwick, Tyren Thompson, Adam Youngpeter, Grant Cushman*

 Teacher Tools is a multi-page application that utilizes APIs to refresh content inside its pages.
 As a Saas (Software as a Service) classroom management tool, Teacher Tools enables the teacher to manage their classroom successfully.